FMJansen/inclusief.design/index.md

 - More inclusive design solutions work for a broader range of people (which might also mean more users and higher profits). – [Maurice Cherry](https://youtu.be/eBuFCkmyYuA?t=1207)
 - Solutions for the specific needs of a small group of people might be improvements for many; think of curb cuts and closed captions. – Microsoft Design’s [_Inclusive Design_](https://www.microsoft.com/design/inclusive/)

 _* Providing statistics in the Dutch context would be great.
-Sadly, we don’t have them.
+Sadly, I don’t have them.
 [Let me know if you can help](/about/#contributing)._

 </section>